sphinx-doc/sphinx/doc/intl.rst

 #. make translated document.

-   You need a :confval:`language` parameter in ``conf.py`` or you may also specify the parameter on the command line:
+   You need a :confval:`language` parameter in the :doc:`configuration file<config>` or you may also specify the parameter on the command line:

    .. code-block:: console